11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 • "if only I would have accepted all his drug/alcohol use, we'd have a happy relationship."

-And they are misleading, as they imply that relationship problems or failures were all your fault; or that a lovers fear of getting close (intimacy) was about you; that "if only" you did, said or acted differently at one time or another, or throughout the relationship-- all would've been fine.
+And they are misleading, as they imply that relationship problems or failures were all your fault; or that lover's fear of getting close (intimacy) was about you; that "if only" you did, said, or acted differently at one time or another, or throughout the relationship-- all would've been fine.

 So do this:

-1. Write down a list of your "if only" thoughts you have.
+1. Write down a list of the "if only" thoughts you have.

 3. Now, journal/write on the following questions:

-Does all the responsibility of the relationship lay on you, really?
+Does all the responsibility of the relationship lie on you, really?
 Why or why not?
 Explain.

 * Be brutally honest with yourself in your answers.
 And consider getting a trusting friend's perspective on these questions- this can also be quite helpful.